MarkH817/queeromaha/README.md

 ### Lint and Tests

 Pull Requests must pass lint and include relevant unit/end-to-end tests.

+Accessibility for motion-sensitivity, color, fonts, reduced scrolling, tapping affordances, "go to top" are table stakes.

 This project uses Husky hooks which you can install locally to automatically lint and test on pre-commit and pre-push.